 Points of Interest:

 Point #1: Deniyaya, the closest town.
-Until Deniyaya, there is public transportation available.
+Until Deniyaya, public transportation is available.

-Point #2: Rainforest Mount Lodge, our chosen accommodation, is very close to the park entrance.
+Point #2: Rainforest Mount Lodge, our chosen accommodation, is close to the park entrance.

-Point #3: Sinharaja Pitadeniya Entrance – rainforest entrance gate
+Point #3: Sinharaja Pitadeniya Entrance – Forest Entrance.

-Point #4: Kekuna Ella Falls – during our jungle trekking, we swam at this beautiful waterfall
+Point #4: Kekuna Ella Falls – during our jungle trekking, we swam at this waterfall.

 Jungle Trekking Options in the Sinharaja Forest